MinVR/MinVR/tests-interactive/opengl-multithreaded/README.md

 # MinVR OpenGL Multithreaded Tests

-This set of tests use the model view controller pattern to enable multithreading for MinVR.
+This test uses the model view controller pattern to enable multithreading for MinVR.
-Advantage of the MinVR_Threading plugin to add the ThreadGroupNode display node.
+It also takes advantage of the MinVR_Threading plugin to add the ThreadGroupNode display node.
 The ThreadGroupNode node synchronizes displays at the render, finish rendering, and display finished rendering.